 Charlottesville City Council antagonized some community members last June when it voted to rename Lee Park to Emancipation Park — some residents believed the park should remain a memorial to the Confederate General Robert E. Lee, while others said “Emancipation” discounts the role African Americans played in earning their freedom from slavery.
 At the same time, Jackson Park — named for Confederate General Thomas “Stonewall” Jackson — was renamed to Justice Park.

-After a petition was circulated by local activists, Council decided to again rename both Emancipation and Justice Parks — soliciting additional community feedback — and accessible over the internet, by mail or by phone message for name suggestions.
+After a petition was circulated by local activists, Council decided to again rename both Emancipation and Justice Parks — soliciting additional community feedback — and released a survey accessible over the internet, by mail or by phone message for name suggestions.

 When the City released the online survey using polling site SurveyMonkey, the poll tracked IP addresses — a digital code unique to each device accessing the internet, which indicates the general location of the device.
 Using an online geolocation service to track each respondent’s IP addresses to its city and state, The Cavalier Daily found the survey’s turnout attracted an audience much larger than the Charlottesville community.